boxuanzhang/backend-test-php/README.md

 developers in a hurry.
 This controller returns a nested list of messages for a particular topic but now it's time to refactor it into something more readable and maintable.

-* Write a test that shows that the current controller works
+* Write a test that shows that the current controller works :white_check_mark:
-* Refactor controller for readability / perfomance / etc.
+* Refactor controller for readability / perfomance / etc. :white_check_mark:
-* Create any methods and/or classes you deem necessary
+* Create any methods and/or classes you deem necessary :white_check_mark:
-* Improve any logic
+* Improve any logic :white_check_mark:
-* Refine the test (if necessary)
+* Refine the test (if necessary) :white_check_mark:

 #### Task 4 - Transform output